PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ![image](/img/shield/IMG_3066.jpg)
 ![image](/img/shield/IMG_3072.jpg)

-Next up, I drilled a few holes and placed in a handle (cost 4.25€ from KRauta).
+Next up, I drilled a few holes and placed in a handle.
+The handle cost 4.25€ from KRauta.
 ![image](/img/shield/IMG_3073.jpg)

 Notice the shape of the screws I used, I thought these would be good idea whenever I need to tighten it up from the handle side (the other side will be wrapped up coverd by padding and cloth!